alekhyavittalam/state-of-the-arts/Week4/storyboard.md

 <h3> Reactions </h3>

-Natasha:Oooo I like the idea of a year-slider scale.
+Natasha: Oooo the year-slider scale adds a unique touch to the map.
 It might be hard to execute with all the information we’re including but I think it gives our map a good range so it’s more useful to users.
 I also like the fact that we could include details in the popup, it helps give meaning behind numbers.

 Zona: Yeah I think the year slidebar is a really cool idea to show the change and I also think that having the subcategories under the Data Menu bar would be really helpful to viewers because it explains in more detail about how each topic affects us.